NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 Email Address: titleix@truman.edu

-The President shall appoint a cabinet level supervisory authority to serve as the Appellant Officer to evaluate appeals of determinations of responsibility.
+The President shall appoint a cabinet level supervisory authority to serve as the Appellate Officer to evaluate appeals of determinations of responsibility and/or sanctions.

 C. Review of the Request for Appeal.
 The Appellate Officer will make an initial review of the appeal request(s).
-The original determination and sanctions/remedial actions are presumed to have been decided reasonably and appropriately.
+The original determination of responsibility and sanctions are presumed to have been decided reasonably and appropriately.
 When any party requests an appeal, the other party will be notified.
-The party requesting an appeal must show that the grounds for an appeal request have been met, and the other party or parties may show the grounds have not been met, or that additional grounds are met.
+The party requesting an appeal must show that the grounds for an appeal request have been met, and the other party or parties may respond in writing to show the grounds have not been met.
+The non-appealing party must submit this written response within five (5) days of receiving the request for appeal.
 The Appellate Officer will then review the request for an appeal to determine whether:

-- When viewed in the light most favorable to the appealing party, the appeal states grounds that could result in an adjusted sanction/remedial action.
+- When viewed in the light most favorable to the appealing party, the appeal states grounds that could result in an adjusted determination of responsibility or sanction.

-The Appellate Officer will reject the request for appeal if all three of the above are not met.
+The Appellate Officer will reject the request for appeal if all four of the above are not met.
 Such a decision is final.

-- Decisions by the Appellate Officer are to be deferential to the original decision, making changes to the finding only where there is clear error and to a sanction/remedial action only if there is a compelling justification to do so.
+- Decisions by the Appellate Officer are to be deferential to the original decision, making changes to the determination of responsibility only where there is clear error, and to a sanction or remedial action only if there is a compelling justification to do so.

 - Appeals are not intended to be full re-hearings of the formal complaint.
 In most cases, appeals are confined to a review of the written determination and evidence.
-Appeals granted based on new evidence should normally be remanded to the Hearing Officer for reconsideration.
+Appeals granted based on new evidence should normally be remanded to the Hearing Officers for reconsideration.
+The substance of an appeal should be evaluated by the Appellate Officer in the light most favorable to the non-appealing party.
+Even if the Appellate Officer may have made a different decision than the Hearing Officers, if the decision of the Hearing Officers was not made in error based on one of the four articulated “Grounds for Appeal” listed above, their decision(s) shall stand.

-- Absent extenuating circumstances, the decision of the Appellate Officer will ordinarily be issued within 14 days from the date of receipt of the appeal.
+- Absent extenuating circumstances, the decision of the Appellate Officer will ordinarily be issued within fifteen (15) days from the date of receipt of the request for appeal.
 If this timeline is extended, the Complainant and Respondent will be notified of the extension and the reason for the extension in writing.
 The decision of the Appellate Officer is final.

 Once an appeal is decided, the outcome is final.
 Further appeals are not permitted.
-The University will maintain documentation of these procedures.
+The University will maintain documentation of these procedures alongside any other records it is required to maintain from the proceedings.

 XIII.
 WITHDRAWAL PRIOR TO RESOLUTION

 Should a Respondent decide to withdraw as a student or resign as an employee from the University and not participate in the Grievance Procedure, these procedures may proceed in the Respondent’s absence.
-The University will continue to direct all communication to the Respondent at the Respondent’s University-issued email.
+The University will continue to direct all communication to the Respondent at the Respondent’s University-issued email, if active.
+If the Respondent is an employee whose University-issued email address has since been deactivated, the University will direct all communication to the Respondent’s last address on file with the University, unless the Respondent requests in writing to receive communication in another format, and such request is agreed to by the Administrative Officer.

 XIV.
 RETALIATION